The skills that property recruiters want from graduates

 How recruiters gauge your drive, by Knight Frank

-‘Being driven is one of the essential competences we seek, as this ensures that individuals go the extra mile, challenge the status quo and have a healthy competitive nature,’ says Lauren Strangleman, recruitment manager at Knight Frank.
+‘Being driven is one of the essential competences we seek, as this ensures that individuals go the extra mile, challenge the status quo and have a healthy competitive nature,’ said a graduate recruiter at Knight Frank.
 ‘We look for evidence of this via interviews that assess behavioural competences, and we also require examples of candidates being driven in their personal and work lives.’

 TARGETjobs’ tip: Being driven is about having the ability, focus and stamina to work towards a goal over a period of time.
 Examples can come from any area of your life, not just your course – anything you achieved, which required you to maintain motivation.
 Taking part in a sponsored charity activity could be a good example to use.